-This post is all about Smart Walking Strategies to Remain Healthy and Fit.
+This post is all about Smart Walking Strategies and walking benefits for your health.
 Walking is second nature to us, something that we hardly give a second thought to.
 It is a mode to get from one place to another.
-It also helps maintain our body in good physical shape.
-However, as an exercise, we need to do it the right way.
-Now you might be wondering – I have been walking my entire life – what is wrong with what I am doing?

 Did You Know: The earliest form of exercise known to man was walking, and it is still amongst the best modern exercises